Carlson-Jonathan/Developer-Notes/Unit_Test_Example/Readme.md

 This is a brief tutorial with examples of unit testing.
-There are two kinds of C++ unit test methods- one using only C++ code and the other using Google Test.
-In either folder compile the unit tests using CMake and run the .out file:
+There are three kinds of C++ unit test methods- one using only C++ code another using Google Test, and a third using UnitTest++.
+In any folder, compile the unit tests using CMake and run:
     - mkdir build
     - cd build
     - cmake ..